تسليط الضوء على السوق: فرنسا

 This company debuted its French-language website in September 2013.
 A year later, France-based sessions had grown by 480%, conversions were up 130%, transactions had surged 1,250% and revenue had increased by 830%.

-Growth remains robust, thanks in part to MotionPoint's engagement-boosting technologies such as URL translation and optimization.
+Growth remains robust, thanks in part to MotionPoint's engagement-boosting technologies.
 This year, the French site saw similar year-over-year growth rates as in years past.
 Visits were up 15% over 2015. وارتفعت الإيرادات بنسبة 16%.
 Transactions grew by 17%.

 We helped this UK-based company launch a French-language site in February 2014.
 Before its French-market online debut, the company sold its products exclusively in French department stores.